 Dorset Families Matter – Family Link Worker Service.
 Working with families to help with practical, emotional and social support to families.

-Strengthening Families Programme 10 – 14 (UK).
+Strengthening Families Programme.
 It is said that being a parent is the hardest job in the world.
 As children turn into teenagers many families need some help in dealing with the changes.